jiangxiaocn/saucedemo-cypress-test/README.md

 ├── vedios/
 │   └── ...
 ├── .gitignore
+>>>>>>> version2
 ├── README.md # this doc
 ```
 ## Limitations
-Unable to set the application state programmatically (e.g., adding a product to the cart via API or other methods), or clean up tests before/after execution or upon failures.
-This prevents the tests from being fully atomic.
+Unable to set the application state programmatically (e.g., adding a product to the cart via API)

-Unable to log in programmatically (e.g., setting cookies or local storage via API), which forces the checkout test to rely on UI-based login, reducing efficiency.
+Unable to log in programmatically (via API), which forces the checkout test to rely on UI-based login, reducing efficiency.

 ## How to name and where to put your tests and other related code
 -  scenarios should be named after features that they test, examples: login.cy.js